getify/grips/README.md

 You can render an individual partial, but you compile a collection of one or more partials.

 ### Compiling a collection
-To compile a collection of partials, call `compileCollection(templateStr, collectionID,[build=true])`.
+To compile a collection of partials, call `compileCollection(templateStr, collectionID,[initialize=true])`.

 `templateStr` is the string representation of your collection of template partials. `collectionID` should be the same as any other references to the collection by ID, such as other absolute template includes, or template extend directives, in other collections.

-`build`, which defaults to true, is an optional boolean flag.
-If `true`, it will build/interpret the compiled template function representation, so that it's ready to render. `compileCollection()` also returns you the string value of that compiled template function, so you can choose to store it in a file during a build process, etc.
+`initialize`, which defaults to true, is an optional boolean flag.
+If `true`, it will evaluate the compiled template function representation, so that it's ready to render. `compileCollection()` also returns you the string value of that compiled template function, so you can choose to store it in a file during a build process, etc.

 A collection ID is the first part of a canonical template ID (`foo` in `"foo#bar"`, whereas `#bar` is the partial ID).
 For example, the `{$+ ... $}` collection extend tag takes only the collection ID (without any `#bar` partial ID).